 Although most people want to think of their cash as their ownership of a solid asset, cash is really the most liquid form of pure debt.
 My $100 bill is like a debt that the rest of the world owes me $100 worth of goods and services.
 I can take it almost anywhere to get repaid.
 Of course, when I exchange it for groceries, the $100 debt hasn’t disappeared.
 It is just transferred benefits to the grocer and now the world owes the grocer $100 worth of goods and services.
 Even commodity money under the gold standard was mostly pure debt because almost nobody used pieces of actual gold as money.
 They used paper money and bank checks just like today.
 In fact, for decades under the gold standard, it was illegal for private citizens to have gold coins and bars because the banks needed to keep as much of it as possible for running the back-room operations of the banking system.
 The banks only had enough gold to represent a small fraction of the value of all the money was circulated which they kept as a kind of collateral, but it was never very good collateral because there was never enough for everyone to collect on it anyhow.

 This process would create a massive amount of debt out of nothing.
 Suppose that the debts are all eventually repaid.
 Then everyone owns their own real estate again, and the debt disappears into nothing again.
-The real estate that it was based upon never changes.
-All debts that are purely based upon durable collateral like gold, silver, or real estate are like this.
-The other kind of debt is based upon contracts for labor.
-For example, we could create a debt if I work for you for an hour and you offer to pay me back in kind.
-That debt is created by labor and it will only disappear when additional labor is created.
+The real estate that it was based upon never changes, but in exchange for the land, the new owners end up doing a lot of work for the previous owners.
+All debts based upon durable collateral like gold, silver, or real estate are like this.
+Another kind of debt is purely based upon contracts for labor.
+For example, we could create a debt if I work for you for an hour and you offer to pay me back in kind by working for me.
+An hour for an hour.